jonalport/progress-bars/README.md

 It would be good to have an automatic deployment process hooked up to our repo, which ran our test suites and deployed the app to staging & production environments.

 ### Design/UX
 We could spend some time improving the usability and aesthetics of this fine UI.
+It might be interesting to play with some CSS animations on the striped background.

 ### A/B testing
 If we really wanted to improve the usability of the app, we could use some A/B testing techniques to compare the how variations in the UI appealed to users.